Shell or No Shell nuts?

 If you feed them too many nuts,

-they will lack vital minerals and
+they will lack vital minerals and vitamins that they should have gotten

 from other sources in nature.

-making them easy targets
+Causing immunodeficiency, making them easy targets

 for sickness, viruses and diseases.

-Too many nuts will also cause them
+Too many nuts will also cause them to overwork themselves,

 as they will stash what they can't eat.

-last longer without the risk of mold or fungus.
+Nuts in their natural shells will also last longer without the risk of mould or fungus.

-If you want to feed your squirrels nuts,
+If you want to feed your squirrels nuts, here's a few thumb rules:

 If you have 1 visitor in your garden,